hisham-hariz/Task_Scheduling/README.md

 For a system having M cores assume there are N tasks which are present in the ready queue.
 Each task might have a different execution time (in seconds).
 Each core can execute a single task at a time.
 Multiple cores can execute tasks simultaneously.
-Each task has a priority assigned to it.
+In a practical processor environment, there might be tasks which has a priority greater than others, so let us assume each task has a particular priority assigned to it.
 The first task with a particular priority decides on which core it can execute (say core 2).
 It depends on which core is free.
 When two or more cores are free, a task should be executed on the core with the smaller ID.
 E.g. When core 3 and core 5 are free, then the task will get executed on core 3.
 Other tasks with the same priority